Caponata is a beloved sweet-sour Sicilian dish that brings together eggplant, tomatoes, celery, olives, and capers.

 When ready to roast, press the eggplant firmly to squeeze out moisture.

-2 Place a large baking sheet on a middle rack in the oven and preheat to 450ºF for 15 to 20 minutes.
+Place a large baking sheet on a middle rack in teh oven and preheat to 450°F for 15 to 20 minutes.

 The chicken can also be prepared, covered, and refrigerated overnight.

-Return the hot pan to the oven and immediately lower the heat to 425ºF.
-Roast for 30 minutes, or until the thighs are cooked through and register 165ºF with an instant-read thermometer.
+Return the hot pan to the oven and immediately lower the heat to 425oF.
+Roast for 15 minutes.
+Flip the chicken skin side up, and roast another 15 minutes, or until the thighs are cooked through and register 165oF with an instant-read thermometer.

 Add the roasted eggplant and the pan juices to the bowl with the cherry tomato mixture, and stir well.
 Taste and add salt and pepper as needed.
 Mix pine nuts into the caponata just before serving so they retain their crunch.